turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetForceFieldArray() : ForceFieldComponent[] result  -- returns the array of all components of this type
 - Component_GetWeatherArray() : WeatherComponent[] result  -- returns the array of all components of this type
 - Component_GetSoundArray() : SoundComponent[] result  -- returns the array of all components of this type
+- Component_GetVideoArray() : VideoComponent[] result  -- returns the array of all components of this type
 - Component_GetColliderArray() : ColliderComponent[] result  -- returns the array of all components of this type
 - Component_GetExpressionArray() : ExpressionComponent[] result  -- returns the array of all components of this type
 - Component_GetHumanoidArray() : HumanoidComponent[] result  -- returns the array of all components of this type